 THE THING FROM ANOTHER WORLD (1951) B/W 87m dir: Christian Nyby

-w/Kenneth Tobey, James Arness, Margaret Sheridan, Robert Cornthwaite, Douglas Spencer, James Young, Dewey Martin, Robert Nichols, William Self, Eduard Franz
+w/Kenneth Tobey, Margaret Sheridan, James Arness, Robert Cornthwaite, Douglas Spencer, James Young, Dewey Martin, Robert Nichols, William Self, Eduard Franz, Sally Creighton

 From The Movie Guide: "Classic sci-fi chiller about a slimy alien presence (James Arness, who would later be Marshall Dillon on TV's 'Gunsmoke') that invades an arctic station.
 THE THING is very much a film of its producer, Howard Hawks, although Christian Nyby, Hawks's editor on RED RIVER, was credited as director.
 Hawks's style, themes, and handling of actors arguably dominate the film.